genepattern/notebook-docker/README.md

 # GenePattern Notebook Dockerfiles

 These Docker images allow a user to easily run the [GenePattern Notebook](https://github.com/genepattern/genepattern-notebook) environment.
 If in doubt, pick the image in the genepattern-notebook directory.
-The contains are also available directly through [Docker Hub](https://hub.docker.com/r/genepattern/genepattern-notebook/).
+The containers are also available directly through [Docker Hub](https://hub.docker.com/r/genepattern/genepattern-notebook/).